 One of my favorite things to bring on a trip is a salad.
 This is relatively easy for anyone to do.
 I like to make one at home so I know everything I put in it is organic.
 One of my favorites is kale since I can dress the salad ahead of time and it doesn’t get wilted as easily as other types of lettuce.
 But you could go to Trader Joe’s or your local grocery store and grab one of their pre-made salads just be sure to put the dressing on beforehand or put it in your bag with other liquids.
 I pack my salad in a stainless steel reusable container.

 What I like to drink

 Green juice is part of my routine when I’m home.
 When I’m flying I pack Organifi green juice superfood powder.
 All you need is water and you have green juice.
 It doesn’t need refrigeration and it comes in these great packets for travel.

-One thing I always do when I fly is to bring a thermos with lemon slices and ginger.
+Another thing I always do when I fly is to bring a thermos with lemon slices and ginger.
 When I get to the airport I just add hot water.
-The lemon makes your body more alkaline (coffee is very acidic and often I drink more than I should) and the ginger helps with nausea in case of turbulence but I really just enjoy the taste.
+The lemon is alkalizing which neutralizes all that coffee I’m drinking and the ginger helps with nausea in case of turbulence but I really just enjoy the taste.
 Starbucks will give you hot water for free (I always tip) so you could easily bring your favorite tea.
 The key is to have a leak proof thermos.
 The one I bought at REI is fantastic–my water stays hot the entire flight from NY to LA.
 Another method is to pack a stainless water bottle and fill it up at the airport after security.
 I try to avoid drinking from plastic water bottles whenever possible (and I realize on long haul international flights it’s not possible.)